Most people define audience segmentation as an approach to identify subgroups of an audience in order to tailor creative campaigns to each one.

 - And lastly, what hashtags do they use in social media.

-You’d be surprised at how different each one of these audiences are from one another which is why audience segmentation is so important.
+You’d be surprised at how different each one of these audiences are from one another which is why audience segmentation is so important for all campaigns.
+Sparktoro is an audience insights tool that can help start the campaign segmentation process.